 Oryx Petroleum will need to raise significant funds from time to time in the future and this may result in dilution (which could be significant) to existing shareholders.
 In addition, Oryx Petroleum will, in the future, issue Common Shares under its LTIP and to settle interest accrued under the Loan Facility entered with an affiliate of AOG, and may issue Common Shares for other reasons, including in connection with acquisitions or to settle debts, including the outstanding principal balance due under the Loan Facility.
-In connection with the Loan Facility, Oryx Petroleum has issued twelve million Warrants, one million of which have expired without exercise.
-Each such Warrant entitles the Lender to acquire one Common Share.
-If the Warrants are exercised or if Oryx Petroleum issues any additional equity, the percentage ownership of existing shareholders could be diluted.
+In connection with the recent extension of the Loan Facility to July 1, 2020, Oryx Petroleum expects to issue 6,132,804 common share purchase warrants.
+Each such warrant entitles the Lender to acquire one Common Share, until November 13, 2021, at a strike price of \$0.2094.
+If the warrants are exercised or if

+Oryx Petroleum issues any additional equity, the percentage ownership of existing shareholders could be diluted.